 This autonomous avatar character will be re-skinned and repositioned into a contemporary art installation.
 Placing Xyza in to a creative mixed reality art practice can be approached conceptually as providing an experimental creative laboratory exploring principles concerning enactive perception, embodied cognition, cross-modal sensing and multi-modal interactivity.
-It is proposed that this speculative inquiry will offer a re-contextualisation of both our understanding of our body, its sensing properties and interconnectedness with dynamic digital networked, environmental, political, social and virtual conditions.
-Xyza is a curious project as it activates an exchange between viewer and varying degrees of micro layers,
+It is proposed that this speculative inquiry will offer a re-contextualisation of both our understanding of our body, its sensing properand interconnectedness ties with dynamic digital networked, environmental, political, social and virtual conditions.
+Xyza is a curious project as it activates an exchange between viewer and virtual, 'probing', surface and varying degrees of micro layers,

-0 0 WELCOME TO THE CITY OF DISCIPLINE B RIDGWAY RENEE
+0 0 1 WELCOME T0 THE CITY 0F DISCIPLINE В RENEE RIDGWAY

 "Capital burns off the nuance in a culture.
-Foreign investment, global markets, corporate acquisitions, the flow of information through transnational media, the attenuating influence of money that's electronic ... untouched money ... the convergence of consumer desire" (DeLillo, 1997: 785).
-'Das Kapital' from Underworld (1997)
+Foreign investment, global markets, corporate acquisitions, the flow of information through transnational media, the attenuating influence of money that's electronic ... untouched money ... the convergence of consumer desire" (DeLillo, 1997: world (1997)

 Digital capitalism, or often commonly termed 'cybercapitalism' refers to the internet or 'cyberspace' and seeks to engage in business models within this territory in order to make financial profit.
 The relationship between donations, gifts and sponsorship by the private sector (Google, Facebook, Twitter, Yahoo) results in reciprocation in the form of data, debt and power constructs.
 As we upload, tweet, post, blog and search we give away our data for free services.
 Google, for example, is dependent on us willingly furnishing data that is then filtered, as value is simultaneously extracted from the data.
 With 'the network effect', more people contribute online because others also choose to do so causing the value and power of the network to increase exponentially as it grows.
-This enables Google to have a completely free database, which has been provided by us- B ers of the internet and by design- ERIC ing specific algorithms that are net, they provide 'relative' results.
+This enables Google to have a completely free database, OF which has been provided by us- B ers of the internet and by design- ERIC ing specific algorithms that are able to index and crawl the internet, they provide 'relative' results.
 (Leach: 2014) Nowadays it has become clear that users pay with their data, which is increasingly the means to finance the corpo-